When Was Cologne Invented?

 But confusingly enough, it would sometimes inadvertently work.

 A great example of this phenomenon was during the Black Death – or bubonic plague.
-People would douse themselves in cologne, and actually ended up drinking it to boost immunity.
+People would douse themselves in cologne and actually end up drinking it to boost immunity.
 Citrus oil would seep through their pores and emit a pleasant scent.

 And it would somehow cause levels of plague in the area to drop.